 Fault Code Description / Possible Causes BOX TEMP FAULT <0001> Enclosure's internal temperature is outside normal range (or IR sensor has failed).
 Check the installation to verify that the monitor is not being subjected to extreme temperatures.
 Verify that the ventilation holes are not obstructed.
 Refer to the Diagnostic Screen for the ZERO temperature, BNCH temperature and BOX temperature.
 Call the factory with this information for further instructions.
 BENCH TEMP FAULT <0002> Optical bench is outside of normal operating range (or sensor has failed).
 Check the installation to verify that the monitor is not being subjected to extreme temperatures.
 Check the Diagnostic Screen for the ZERO temperature, BNCH temperature and BOX temperature.
 Call the factory with this information for further instructions.
 PRESSURE SENSOR <0004> Manifold pressure is outside normal operating range (or sensor has failed).
 Check the Diagnostic Screen record ALL data.
 Call the factory with this information for further instructions.
 RS485 FAULT <0008> RS-485 Communications Error.
 LOOP FAULT <0010> This would only be displayed if the dual 4-20 mA DC option was installed and one or both current loops are open.
 Check the wiring to load/monitoring circuit on both 4-20 mA loops.
+Relay Module A Fault <0020> Displayed if Relay Module A has a fault, check wiring and configuration.
+Relay Module B Fault <0040> Displayed if Relay Module B has a fault, check wiring and configuration.
 CONFIG FAULT <0080> There is an error in Setup Screen #2 - Number Zones Installed field, or in RDM Setup Screen #1 - Number of MZ monitors on Network field.
-Check that the number of zones installed for each MZ unit and the actual number of MZ units on the network are properly programmed.
-Check to ensure that the manifold solenoid cable connector in each MZ unit is securely fastened to its terminal connector.
+Check that the number of zones installed for each MZ unit and the actual numbe MZ units on the network are properly programmed.
+Check to ensure that manifold solenoid cable connector in each MZ unit is securely fastened to terminal connector.
 If necessary, reset to the factory default settings.

-4.5.5.
-Reset to Factory Default Settings
+5.5.5 Reset to Factory Default Settings

-IMPORTANT: Performing this function wipes out all program parameters, alarms, faults, trends and log files.
+Performing this function wipes out all program parameters, alarms, faults, trends and log files.

-- 1. Press and hold down the UP and DOWN arrow keys on the MZ monitor (page 13). - 2.
+- 1. Press and hold down the UP and DOWN arrow keys on the MZ monitor. - 2.
 Cycle AC power OFF then ON. - 3.
 Hold the keys until the second beep is heard. - 4.
 The screen will indicate "This unit has been reset to factory default conditions". - 5.
-Release the keys.

-6. Reprogram the MZ as described in this manual.
+Release the keys. - 6.
+Reprogram the MZ as described in this manual.

-4.5.6.
-Clearing System Faults
+5.5.6 Clearing System Faults